-We were told and shown by the deputy laboratory manager that incidents and errors were logged centrally.
-Comprehensive errors included details of the error, sample affected, a root cause analysis, a risk rating, and corrective and preventative action.
+Incidents and errors were logged centrally and included for example; sample affected; a root cause analysis; a risk rating, and corrective and preventative action.

-Errors were summarised in a monthly report, which was presented at monthly staff meetings pre-pandemic but were now being emailed to staff.
+Errors were summarised in a monthly report, which was presented at staff meetings.
 Any patient reports with errors were amended and sent to patients.
 We were shown an example of where an amended report clearly stated on it that it was an amended report.
-Patients were contacted by phone to notify them that they were being sent an amended report, to ensure that they were aware of it.
+Patients were contacted by phone to notify them they were being sent an amended report, to ensure they were aware of it.
 Telephone calls were logged on the Laboratory Information Management System (LIMS), along with any notes about the conversation.

-There were no serious incidents seen on the log but examples of error logs seen included: a low result value for ceruloplasmin on RIQAS EQA (External Quality Assessment).
-The cause was identified as the laboratory choosing the wrong method to assess the EQA sample.
-The laboratory discussed it with RIQAS and re-tested the sample with the correct method, then later obtaining the correct result.
-The risk was not identified as high because the error was only relevant to this EQA.
-Another incident that we saw on the log was an issue with staff being able to read handwriting on referral forms received from clinics.
+There had been no serious incidents or never events in the service.

+The service did keep an error log and we viewed examples of these.
+We saw action was taken to investigate and minimise recurrence.
+We saw on the log an issue with staff being unable to read handwriting on referral forms received from clinics.
 To resolve this, an email had been sent to all clinics asking them to ensure that clear information was entered onto referral forms.

 The laboratory manager had a good understanding of duty of candour and they explained the actions they would take to make sure they fulfilled their duty.
-They confirmed there had been no incidents that met the criteria for duty of candour.
+They confirmed there had been no incidents which met the criteria for duty of candour.
 Duty of candour is a regulatory duty that relates to openness and transparency and requires providers of health and social care services to notify patients (or other relevant persons) of certain 'notifiable safety incidents' and provide reasonable support to that person.
 This means providers must be open and honest with service users and other 'relevant persons' (people acting lawfully on behalf of service users) when things go wrong with care and treatment, giving them reasonable support, truthful information and a written apology.